Sandy07-07/Zomato_Bangalore_Restaurants_EDA/README.md

 The primary goal of this project is to unravel interesting patterns, trends, and hidden gems within the diverse restaurant scene in Bangalore.
 The analysis encompasses various aspects of the dataset, offering a deep dive into the dataset.

-The Dataset is taken from Kaggle. https://www.kaggle.com/ngokulakannan/zomato-india-restaurants2-lakh-restaurants-data
+The Dataset is taken from Kaggle :- https://www.kaggle.com/ngokulakannan/zomato-india-restaurants2-lakh-restaurants-data